Classes of topological qubits from low-dimensional quantum spin systems: SPT qubits with discrete symmetries

 The 2D Wen model on square lattice is

 and we focus on the $g<0$ case.
 This model can be generalized to the qudit case as we did in section~\ref{sec:1ddis} for the 1D case, while here we stick to the qubit case.
 Let the size on the two periodic directions be $n$ and $m$, and total number of sites as $L=mn$.
-On even by even square lattice, it has four-fold degenerate ground subspace, and this case is equivalent to the toric code.
+On even by even square lattice, its GSD is four, and this case is equivalent to the toric code.
 Let the two directions be the direction x and y. $\bar{X}_x$ can be realized by $XYXY\cdots$ along direction x, $\bar{X}_y$ can be realized by $XYXY\cdots$ along direction y, $\bar{Z}_x$ can be realized by $Z_\ell$ along direction y, $\bar{Z}_y$ can be realized by $Z_\ell$ along direction x.

-On even by odd square lattice, it has two-fold degenerate ground subspace.
+On even by odd square lattice, its GSD is two.
 As the two directions are not equivalent, anyons can only move freely along one of the two directions, hence a reduction of the GSD from four to two.
 Let the direction with even (odd) number of sites be the even (odd) direction. $\bar{X}$ can be realized by $\bigotimes_n X_n$ on all sites, or $XYXY\cdots$ along an even direction. $\bar{Z}$ can be realized by $\bigotimes_n Z_n$ on all sites, or $Z_\ell$ along an odd direction.
 This means that a global operator is equivalent to a Wilson loop, and logical operators of the encoded qubit come from Wilson loops.

-On odd by odd square lattice, it has also two-fold degenerate ground subspace, but the GSD does not come from the usual TOP order.
+On odd by odd square lattice, its GSD is also two, but it does not come from the usual TOP order.
 The operator $XYXY\cdots$ cannot be defined along any of the two directions due to the oddness of system size.
 This means that excitations cannot be divided into two species, only the fermions, as combined electric and magnetic charges, are left.
-The GSD is due to SSB of global $Z_2$ symmetry, and with the line symmetry by $Z_\ell$ it has SSPT+SSB order.
+The GSD is due to SSB of global $Z_2$ symmetry, and with the line symmetry by $Z_\ell$ it has SSPT order.
 As is well studied, the line symmetry by $Z_\ell$ can be viewed as a flux insertion operation.
-We find that $\bar{X}$ can be realized by $\bigotimes_n X_n$ on all sites, $\bar{Z}$ can be realized by $Z_\ell$ on a line.
+Therefore, we find that for the encoded qubit $\bar{X}$ can be realized by $\bigotimes_n X_n$ on all sites, $\bar{Z}$ can be realized by $Z_\ell$ on a line.
 If we treat it as the 2D generalization of the five-qubit code, it is obvious to see that the code distance grows as $\sqrt{L}$, instead of a constant, due to the emergence of the line symmetry by $Z_\ell$.